nsshaddox/interview-exercise/README.md

 - [ ] Extra Credit
    - [ ] Add GitHub Workflow to automatically deploy the app when changes are made to the main branch
    - [ ] Add a field to the JSON output of the app and verify the change is deployed

+**How to build and run the Dockerfile**
+While in the directory of the Dockerfile:
+* docker build . -t myimage
+* docker run -p 3000:3000 --name mycontainer myimage

+To stop the container (*in another terminal*):
+* docker container stop mycontainer